maddisondesigns/customizer-custom-controls/readme.md

 **input_attrs** - Optional.
 List of custom choices.
   **toolbar1** - Optional.
 String containing a list of toolbar buttons to display on the first toolbar row.
 Default: 'bold italic bullist numlist alignleft aligncenter alignright link'
   **toolbar2** - Optional.
 String containing a list of toolbar buttons to display on the second toolbar row.
 Default: blank
+  **mediaButtons** - Optional.
+Display or hide the Add Media button.
+Either true or false.
+Default: false

 **Example**